zhangjiangen11/interactive_grid_gdextension/README.md

   <img src="/docs/thumbnail/thumbnail_300x300px.png"/>
 </p>

-InteractiveGrid3D is a Node3D that allows player interaction with a 3D grid.
-It can be used for cell selection, pathfinding, and hover highlights.
+InteractiveGrid is a Godot GDExtension that allows player interaction with a 3D grid, including cell selection, pathfinding, and hover highlights.

 ## Features